Summer 2016 reading for first-year students

-You can buy the novel when you come to campus for Summer Connection.
-You'll receive a reading guide AND a short writing assignment during your Summer Connection event.
-(The guide and assignment also are available through the links in the gray box above.)
-You will read the book over the summer and bring the book and your paper to campus in the Fall.
+You can buy the novel when you come to campus for Orientation & Registration in the summer.
+You'll receive a reading guide and a short writing assignment during Orientation & Registration.
+You will read the book over the summer and bring the book and your completed paper to campus in the fall.